aemartinez/chorgram/wiki/Home.md

 Basic syntactic checks are made during the parsing (e.g, (i) that sender and receiver of interactions have to be different and (2) that the participant controlling a loop is active in the loop).
 More are planned together with some more informative error messages.

-A global graph representing the ping-pong protocol in this syntax could be
+A g-choreography representing the ping-pong protocol in this syntax could be
 ```
 #!python